Consulting Client Document Collection Is Eating Your Margin. Here's the Fix.

 Your clients won't convert their files for you.
 The document format negotiation that eats two days of every engagement isn't a client problem.
 It's an intake process problem with a structural fix.

-This is the consulting client document collection problem that nobody puts in a proposal but every consultant pays for.
+This is the consulting client document collection problem that nobody puts in a proposal but every boutique firm pays for.
+The bottleneck isn't the format.
+The bottleneck is that only the lead can chase format issues, so intake stalls until you free up.

 The Format Negotiation Nobody Talks About Billing For